Zwickau (electoral district)

 Zwickau is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 164.
 It is located in southwestern Saxony, comprising most of the Zwickau district.

 Zwickau was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by Matthias Moosdorf of the Alternative for Germany (AfD).
+Since 2021, it has been represented by Matthias Moosdorf of Alternative for Germany (AfD).

 Geography

 Zwickau is located in southwestern Saxony.
 As of the 2021 federal election, it comprises the entirety of the Zwickau district excluding the municipalities of Callenberg, Gersdorf, Hohenstein-Ernstthal, and Oberlungwitz and the Verwaltungsgemeinschaften of Limbach-Oberfrohna and Rund um den Auersberg.

 History

 Zwickau was created after German reunification in 1990, then known as Zwickau – Werdau.
 In the 2002 and 2005 elections, it was named Zwickauer Land – Zwickau.
 It acquired its current name in the 2009 election.
 In the 1990 through 1998 elections, it was constituency 327 in the numbering system.
 In the 2002 and 2005 elections, it was number 167.
 In the 2009 election, it was number 166.
 In the 2013 through 2021 elections, it was number 165.
 From the 2025 election, it has been number 164.

 Originally, the constituency comprised the independent city of Zwickau, the Landkreis Zwickau district, and the Werdau district.
 In the 2002 and 2005 elections, it comprised the independent city of Zwickau and the Zwickauer Land district.
 It acquired its current borders in the 2009 election.